Guilouz/Marlin-SuperRacer-MKS-Nano-V3/README.md

 ## Possible changes :

+If you need to make any changes in sources files, please read this for compilation: [here](https://github.com/Guilouz/Marlin-SuperRacer-MKS-Nano-V3/tree/main/_README)

+Use VSCode et PlatformIO for compilation (see [here](https://marlinfw.org/docs/basics/install_platformio_vscode.html)).

 - If you want to use `microSD` port, set these values :
   - In Configuration_adv.h : `//#define USB_FLASH_DRIVE_SUPPORT`
   - In Configuration_adv.h : `//#define USE_OTG_USB_HOST`